aws-samples/aws-modernization-with-baffle/content/4.ModuleFour/Enroll_new_tenant.md

 | | | alias/<cloudformation stack name>-baffle-shield-key-4|
 | | | alias/<cloudformation stack name>-baffle-shield-key-5|

-Following steps will outline how new tenants can be enrolled and how to assign keys to new tenants if you wish to create a new tenant and test it out after going through the lab.
+The following steps will outline how new tenants can be enrolled and how to assign keys to new tenants if you wish to create a new tenant and test it out after going through the lab.
 In this lab environment we do provide two extra Keys(KEK) to use for testing but we do not provide facility to generate new Keys(KEK).

 Navigate to  Baffle Manager URL  and login.